-Copyright deals with copying.
-You're free to copy a public domain work.
-But before that you have to be able to access the work.
+Copyright deals with copying, and you're free to copy a public domain work.
+But to be able to do so you have to be able to access the work.
 Intellectual property is not the same as physical property.
 The person who owns the physical object that you are looking to copy, can still prevent you from doing so.